World Book Day Teaching Activities

 R – Reading recipes: There are plenty of books with awesome recipes just waiting to be cooked – Gruffalo crumble anyone?

-Record an audiobook: Most ipads and tablets now have a voice recorder, have a read then upload it to soundcloud so parents can listen too.
+Record a World Book Day audiobook: Most ipads and tablets now have a voice recorder, have a read then upload it to soundcloud so parents can listen too.

 S – Swop and Share: Bring some old books in and have a rummage, this could work in the staffroom as well.